hubmannj/NWTK-Cheatsheet/Cisco.md

 # Special VLAN Protocols
 ## VTP
 VTP (CLAN TRUNKING PROTOCOL) is used to share VLAN´s.
 It contain a VTP-Server, a VTP-Transparent and a VTP-Client.
-The VTP domain is created by the Server.
-In this domain are all Switches which are wanted to receive the VLAN´s.
-The Border of a domain is a Router.
+The VTP domain is created by the server.
+In this domain are all switches which are wanted to receive the VLAN´s.
+The border of a domain is a router.
 The VTP-Server should always be the Root-Bridge.

 ### Problems
 VTP can only share created VLAN´s.
-VTP can not assign a VLAN to an Access Port or a Trunking Port.
-You should also think about Security.
+VTP can not assign a VLAN to an Access-Port or a Trunking-Port.
+You should also think about security.
-Every VLAN in the Databse of a Server-Switch create one entry.
+Every VLAN in the databse of a Server-Switch create one entry.
 So 3 VLAN´s mean a revison number of 3.
-The VTP-Server prove the revision number of the Client´s and if the number does not match, he share his VLAN-Database.
+The VTP-Server prove the revision number of the client´s and if the number does not match, he share his VLAN-Database.
 Hackers can abuse this mechanism by adding one VTP-Server with a higher revision number.
-After adding, every VLAN in your Network will be overwritten and your Network wont be able to work as before.
+After adding, every VLAN in your network will be overwritten and your network wont be able to work as before.

 ### Configuration
 #### Server